 How do stability running shoes work?

-Today’s most popular stability running shoes incorporate firmer midsole foam along the medial — or inside — part of the shoe.
+Today’s most popular stability running shoes incorporate firmer midsole foam along the shoe’s medial — or inside — part.
 The Brooks Adrenaline GTS 23, for example, utilizes Brooks’ GuideRails technology, which consists of two firm pieces of foam inside the shoe on each side of the heel.
 Other brands, like Saucony and New Balance, use a medial post, which is also a firm piece of foam in the midsole.
+The Altra Paradigm 7 uses what the brand calls GuideRail technology to align your foot properly.
 While these technologies vary, they function similarly to guide an overpronating foot into a neutral stance.

 Do I need stability running shoes?

 Overpronation is common and normal, so the answer to this question is maybe.
-There are several ways to determine whether you need a stability running shoe or a shoe that provides light support, like the On Cloudflyer 4.
+There are several ways to determine whether you need a stability running shoe that provides a lot of support, like the Brooks Adrenaline GTS 23, or a shoe that provides light support, like the Nike Structure 25.
+While the best way to do this is to visit your local running store and have them analyze your stride, sometimes that isn’t possible.
 To determine your arch profile, you can get your feet wet and stand on a piece of cardboard.
 If most of your foot creates a wet print on the cardboard and you have minimal arch shape, you likely have low arches and overpronate.
 You can also pay attention to how your feet land and transition as you run — do you notice your feet rolling inwards on your arches?
 This indicates that you overpronate.
 Finally, you can inspect the tread wear on the bottom of a well-worn pair of shoes.
 If the tread is unevenly worn and smoother along the inside of the shoe, you probably overpronate.

-Another way to answer this question is to visit a specialty running store.
-Unlike big box stores where you might peruse aisle upon aisle of shoe boxes, a specialty running store will stock a modest range of high-quality running shoes, including some of the best stability running shoes, and will have staff trained to measure your feet, analyze your gait, and assist you through the shoe selection and fit process.
+If you have access to a running store, you can try on an array of shoes and see different levels of stability and support feel.
+Unlike big box stores where you might peruse aisle upon aisle of shoe boxes, a specialty running store will stock a modest range of high-quality running shoes, including some of the best stability running shoes.
+It will have staff trained to measure your feet, analyze your gait, and assist you through the shoe selection and fit process.
 At such a store, the employees can help determine whether you need a stability shoe and help you narrow down the selection based on your preferences for cushioning, toebox size, and other factors.

 What is the best stability running shoe?

-Our testing team’s top pick among stability road running shoes is the Brooks Adrenaline GTS 23, followed closely by the Nike Structure 25.
+As with any category of shoes, there’s no single option that’s going to work for everyone.
+Our goal with this guide is to find options that will work for a wide array of people.
+Our testing team’s top pick among stability road running shoes is the Brooks Adrenaline GTS 23, which provides a lot of structure and support, followed closely by the Nike Structure 25, which is considered a stable neutral shoe and provides much less support.
 However, there are tons of great shoes to choose from.
-For a light stability experience, we love the On Cloudflyer 4.
 For our zero-drop runners seeking a plush and supportive ride for miles on end, we suggest trying out the Altra Paradigm 7.

 What are the best stability running shoes for overpronators?

 This depends on how much you overpronate and support you need.
 There is a wide range of stability options, from highly rigid “motion-control” shoes designed to alter how you run to very light stability options.
-None of the running shoes on this list are motion-control shoes because they incorporate technology to work with your natural gait and guide your foot toward a neutral position instead of trying to change your stride.
+None of the running shoes on this list are motion-control shoes, which will try to change your stride.
+Instead, stability shoes incorporate technology to work with your natural gait and guide your foot toward a neutral position.
 As such, some shoes on the market are even more stable than those on this list, but they can feel too stiff and rigid for all but the most extreme overpronators, especially for running.

-On the other hand, some people may run with a neutral gait most of the time and only overpronate on occasion or when they become fatigued.
-In this case, they might be best off with a light stability shoe like the On Cloudflyer 4.
+Then there are people who run with a neutral gait most of the time and only overpronate on occasion or when they become fatigued.
+In this case, they might be best off with a light stability shoe like the Nike Structure 25.
 All of this is to say that if you’re an overpronator, the best stability shoe will depend on your unique gait and the size and shape of your feet.
-Any shoes in this guide present a good starting point in your search.
+Any shoes in this guide present a good starting point in your search, and we recommend you visit your local running store to have your gait analyzed if you suspect that you could benefit from stability shoes.

 Should I always run in stability shoes?